inaka/guidelines/README.md

   the client.
 * Participates in the hipchat [daily](DAILY.md)
 * Maintains weekly meetings with all PMs to discuss tasks for QA.

-#### Social Media Manager

-* Actively manages all company social networks including Facebook, Twitter, Linkedin, etc.
-* Posts all important activities such as conferences our employees attend, internal events, important topics in technology, open source projects, etc.
-* Responds to notifications/questions on social media immediately if urgent, and if not frequently.
-* Interacts with our social media followers.
-* Always makes relevant and apropriate interactions on social media.
-* Actively manages the blog and blog posts.
-* Makes sure there is always a queue of upcoming blog posts to post, at least, 2 per month.
-* Follows up with developers to ensure they are writing blog posts in a timely manner.

 ## How to use Pivotal/ JIRA